AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 "Tell me about the latest AI technology trends", # Normal case

-"Tell me the top 3 results", # Argument omission (check if default values work)
+"Show me top 3 results", # Argument omission (check if default value works)

 "", # Empty string (logical error test)